Planned Maintenance In Progress

 Description

-We anticipate that the Sectigo Private CA issuing platform will be unavailable for up to 3 hours while maintenance is performed.
-IoT Manager will be available, but no certificates can be issued during this time.
-Sectigo Certificate Manager will be available, but no private certificates from this backend can be issued during this time.
+We anticipate that EST and Universal ACME endpoints will be unavailable for up to 3 hours while maintenance is performed.
 Please contact your Sectigo support resource if you require additional information about this scheduled maintenance event.

 Components